rainlendar/Rainlendar-Resources/README.md

 - Website: https://www.rainlendar.net

+## Self-host

+- The folder contains a script which installs Radicale CalDAV server on a Linux VM that can be used to store the events and tasks.

 ## Languages

 - You can make corrections to the translations by supplying a pull request to this repository.
 The changes will be included in the next Rainlendar release.